 1. Help your model feel relaxed.

-There’s a fine line between flattering and unflattering (or unnatural) poses.
-The same pose might not work with a different person depending on that person’s comfort level.
+There’s a fine line between flattering and unflattering/unnatural poses.
+A lot depends on the person you’re photographing.
+A certain pose could work well with one person, yet flop with another.
+This variability is partly due to each person’s comfort level.
 A nervous or tense model can make any pose seem unnatural, no matter how ‘normal’ that pose is.

-An uncomfortable model will make your portrait seem less genuine, so do your best to help him/her feel at ease.
+For this reason, it’s important to help your model feel relaxed before you start posing.
+An uncomfortable model will make your portrait seem less genuine, regardless of the pose, so do your best to help him/her feel at ease.
 Create a relaxing and calm atmosphere, and get to know who the model is.
 The more you know about the model’s style, mood, and personality, the better you’ll be at capturing a great shot of that person.

 2. Pay close attention to seating and composition.